Neil-Patel-12/Sudoku/README.md

 # Sudoku Project

 ## Project Overview
 - This Sudoku project in Python aimed to develop a functional Sudoku game.
-Working in a team 4, we implement random board generation, state checking, and visuals using PyGame.
+Working in a team of 4, we implement random board generation, state checking, and visuals using PyGame.
 A learning opportunity to practice the programming skills we have learned this semester, by working with external libraries and improve out problem-solving skills.
 - You can watch a demo here: [https://youtu.be/HVQEtrokCx4](https://youtu.be/HVQEtrokCx4)

 ## Project Goals